20-Day Youth Adventure Program in Namibia

 How are teens supervised?

-Teens are supervised 24/7 by certified Namibian guides, trained instructors, camp staff, and our European chaperone.
+Teens are supervised 24/7 by certified Namibian guides, trained instructors, camp staff, and/or our chaperone.

 Is Namibia safe?